open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/using-the-nuget-packages.md

 ## Limitations

-While the NuGet packages are a convenient way to deploy the automatic instrumentation.
-It isn't possible or desirable to use them in all cases.
-The most common reasons to not use, or limit, the usage of the NuGet packages are:
+While NuGet packages are a convenient way to deploy automatic instrumentation, they can't be used in all cases.
+The most common reasons for not using NuGet packages include the following:

-1. It is not possible to add the package to the application project, e.g.: the applications is produced by a third party that can't or is unwilling to add the package.
+1. You can't add the package to the application project.
+For example, the application is from a third party that can't add the package.
 1. Reduce disk usage, or the size of a virtual machine, when multiple applications to be instrumented are installed in a single machine.
-In this case a single deployment can be used by all .NET applications running on the machine.
+In this case you can use a single deployment for all .NET applications running on the machine.
 1. A legacy application that can't be migrated to the [SDK-style project](https://learn.microsoft.com/en-us/nuget/resources/check-project-format#check-the-project-format).

 ## Using the NuGet packages